-Back in the 70s, there was a band of merry Grateful Dead fans who travelled the world following their favorite band.
+Back in the 70s, there was a band of merry Grateful Dead fans who traveled the world following their favorite band.
 These were the devoted Dead Heads.

 I am a Glass Head.